Net-100% Renewable Electricity:

 November 2023

-Rocky Mountain power submit Program Application to Utah Public Service Commission
+Rocky Mountain Power submits Part 1 of Program Application to Utah Public Service Commission

 Communities adopt the participation ordinance